dailydotdev/docs/docs/customize-your-feed/layout.md

 # Layout

-With this option, you can select how the articles are displayed on the page.
+With this option, you can select how the posts are displayed on the page.

 You can switch between Grid and List.